margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Family ##
 A unviersal family with mothers and fathers, and children, and homes.
-All over the world, though people look different, there are common roots, common acnestry, yet distinct features on the tree of life.
+All over the world, though people look different, there are common roots, common ancestry, yet distinct features on the tree of life.
 Everyone has a name reflecting who each indidivdual is.
 Names reflect values of tribes and clans.